 We all know that deep fried food is no friend of the arteries, but when it comes to making home-made chips, French fries and other desirable naughties, there is simply no more authentic way than to use the best deep fat fryers.
 True, oven-made chips and the new generation of air fryers are much more healthy than their deep-fried counterparts, but the chips they produce are often a bit dry and lack pukka texture and, to some degree, flavour.

 For the best – and safest – results, we’d recommend a dedicated deep fat fryer like one of these dandy models on this page.
-You might find some in the Best Cyber Monday deals, but we doubt it, as they are such a guilty pleasure.
 Now, pass us those Mars Bars and a big bucket of batter…

 What is the best deep fat fryer?